Alinshans/LCPP/Algorithm/Sort/README.md

 ***
 #Test
-I chose some of the sorting algorithms that are commonly used or work better to show their performances in various orders of magnitude. <br>
+I chose some of the sorting algorithms that are commonly used or work better to show their performances in various orders of magnitude, and compared them to `std::sort`.
+(Only for **integers**)<br>
 * **Small amount of data (In microseconds)**

 | Sorting algorithm | 16 | 32 | 64 | 128 | 512 | 1024 |